Short-Term Courses Information

 Reading Skills 1 – Low Level

-This course is designed for students with a high beginning level of English looking to improve their reading comprehension.
-This course is comprised of appropriate texts from a variety of sources, gap-fill, pair work, and quizzes.
+This course is designed to improve reading comprehension for students with a beginning level of English.
+This course is comprised of appropriate texts from a variety of sources.
+Students will read charts, graphs, and short texts that may include several paragraphs.
+Students will learn new vocabulary and how to understand new words using context clues, prefixes, and suffixes.
+Students will also learn pre-reading and reading skills.
 This course is designed for A1 – B1 students.

 This course will enhance students' note-taking skills, essay writing, research papers, and comprehension of intermediate texts through outlining, summarizing, and paraphrasing without plagiarism.
 Students will be introduced to the subtle differences in the three forms of writing and how they are used within the context of an academic and professional setting.
 All three forms will improve student's comprehension of texts, writing skills, and vocabulary.
 This course is designed for B1+ – C2 students.